 - Demand in the region has fallen off as most countries have shut down.
 This has driven a peak in the number of blank sailings and, as a consequence, a significant reduction in capacity on major trade lanes.

 - Asia – the Mediterranean and Northern Europe: Capacity utilization is currently greater than 90%.
 Supply is failing to keep up with demand and hence, capacity constraints are now manifesting.
 We advise shippers to provide booking forecasts as early as possible and make bookings well in advance of required shipping dates.

 - Transpacific: Suppressed demand has led carriers to substantially reduce capacity to the east and west coasts of the United States.
 This has elevated vessel utilization and even generated some capacity constraints.

 - Intra-Asia, the Middle East, and India: Carriers have reduced capacity in recent weeks, keeping rates high on trade lanes to Southeast Asia, Pakistan, and the Middle East, with utilization running at over 95%.

 - The majority of ports are operational, although congestion is evident in some countries, such as Bangladesh, India, and the Philippines, as a result of idling import cargo.

 - Most carriers are now operating normally, and flexible home-working arrangements have been largely discontinued.

-Constraints Expected for March to Include ME, India, and Oceania Trade Lanes
+Continued Constraints Continue to Affect ME, India, and Oceania Trade Lanes

-- Blank sailings and service suspensions continue to be announced by carriers in response to the COVID-19 impact on European countries.
+- Throughout the third quarter of this year, blank sailings and service suspensions continue to be announced by carriers in response to the COVID-19 impact on European countries.

 - The substantial number of blank sailings on carrier schedules is limiting operational service options.